 Let’s Go to the Louisville Zoo – Winter Family Fun

-Wintertime at our popular Kentucky destinations often means fewer people, more time to linger and discounts.
-The Louisville Zoo is teaming up with Kroger to help Dare to Care again support families in our community with a winter food drive during the Zoo’s Wild Winter Days presented by Kroger through February 28, 2023.
+A popular Kentucky destination offers Winter fun for the whole family plus discounted admission.
+The Louisville Zoo is teaming up with Kroger to help Dare to Care again support families in our community with a winter food drive during the Zoo’s Wild Winter Days presented by Kroger through February 29, 2024.
 What to do: Bring at least one canned food item per person to a discounted admission.
-Visitors who bring in one canned food item (per person) to donate to Dare to Care may purchase tickets at the Zoo windows for $9.75 per adult and $6.75 per child/ senior
+Visitors who bring in one canned food item (per person) to donate to Dare to Care may purchase tickets at the Zoo windows for $10 per adult and $7 per child/ senior ticket.
+Want

 » Read more